janmlam/TDT4140-/README.md

-#h1 This was a project for TDT4140 - Software Engineering 2020.
+# h1 This was a project for TDT4140 - Software Engineering 2020.

-#h1 How to run
+# h1 How to run and etc.
 install python, pip, react, yarn

 * running enviroment: